Jordan231111/KitsuneMagisk/DEVELOPMENT_ROADMAP.md

 - [ ] Inventory trust boundaries and input ownership for boot/vendor/init image parsing, CPIO/compression/DTB handling, SELinux binary/CIL/rule parsing, daemon sockets and request framing, MagiskSU policy transitions, SQLite migrations, module ZIP/metadata/scripts, update metadata and redirects, mountinfo/device-mapper parsing, and host-emulator adapters.
 - [ ] Add deterministic malformed-input corpora plus coverage-guided fuzz targets where practical.
 Run C/C++ host targets with ASan/UBSan, Rust targets with `cargo fuzz`/sanitizers or Miri where supported, Python contract code with randomized/property tests, and SQLite migrations with interruption/fault injection.
 - [ ] Exercise allocation, short read/write, `fsync`, rename, ENOSPC, EROFS, permission, process-death, and reboot boundaries.
 A parser that rejects malformed input but leaves a partial boot image/database/install is still a failure.
-- [ ] Run exploitability derivation only on repository-owned code and disposable, authorized images: reproduce, minimize, identify the reached privilege/context, prove the boundary with the least-powerful test case, fix it, and retain a non-weaponized regression.
-Use port 16384 only for read-only work until a verified snapshot/restore tuple exists.
+- [ ] Run local privilege-path and defect analysis on repository code and disposable project lab images: reproduce, minimize, identify the reached privilege/context, prove the boundary with the least-powerful test case, implement the fix or bootstrap path, and retain a regression or reusable lab proof.
+Prefer read-only work on port 16384 until a verified snapshot/restore tuple exists; then full install and recovery proofs are in scope.
 - [ ] Keep architecture-specific corpora and runtime lanes for ARM64, ARM32, x86_64, and x86.
 Add RISC-V only with a runnable Android target; upstream compilation support alone is not evidence.
-- [ ] Triage every finding with affected versions, preconditions, impact, reproducibility, fix commit, regression test, and disclosure status.
-Coordinate privately with upstream/vendor maintainers when a finding affects code or products beyond this fork.
+- [ ] Triage every finding with affected versions, preconditions, impact, reproducibility, fix or adapter commit, regression or lab proof, and optional upstream/vendor note status.
+Kitsune fixes, adapters, and lab proofs proceed on this fork without waiting on external maintainer response.
 - [ ] Threat-model the current global `ENFORCE_SIGNATURE=0` fork change.
 Restore official package
   signature enforcement on `next-system`; permit any hidden-manager exception only if it is narrow, identity-bound, and covered by replacement/upgrade/recovery abuse tests.